Researcher: Abdullah Ahmad (GU -Q ’16)

 11th International Business and Social Sciences Research Conference

-Fatma Marafi (SFS-Q ’15) was invited to present her paper titled, “Gender Discrimination in U.S. Bank Lending,” at the 11th International Business and Social Sciences Research Conference (BISSRC).
+Fatma Marafi (GU-Q ’15) was invited to present her paper titled, “Gender Discrimination in U.S. Bank Lending,” at the 11th International Business and Social Sciences Research Conference (BISSRC).
 This work is based on her honors thesis.
 The conference took place in Dubai in January 2015.
-Fatma’s trip was supported by SFS-Q’s Student Conference Travel Fund.
+Fatma’s trip was supported by GU-Q’s Student Conference Travel Fund.

 Undergraduate Research Experience Program Competition